-This school year, public health experts stress the importance of students being on their school campuses learning together with their classmates and teachers for their overall well-being.
+This school year, public health experts stress the importance of students being on their school campuses learning together with their classmates and teachers for their overall social-emotional well-being.
 Experts believe students are safe at school when other mitigation factors, such as masking and ventilation protocols, are in place and especially when transmission typically takes place in the community.

 Stay Home When Sick and Get Tested:

-- Staff members and students with symptoms of COVID-19 infection not to return for in-person instruction until they have met these criteria:
+- Staff members and students with symptoms of COVID-19 infection should not to return for in-person instruction until they have met these criteria:

-- At least 24 hours have passed since resolution of fever without the use of fever-reducing medications; and
+- At least 24 hours have passed since the resolution of fever without the use of fever-reducing medications; and

 - Other symptoms have improved; and